DanPearce/CI_PP3_Battleships/README.md

 ### Owner
 8. As an owner, I want to provide the user with an colourful and interactive game that they can play.
 9. As an owner, I want to provide the user with easy to navigate menu and prompts throughout the game.
-10. As an owner, I want to provide the user with visual feedback in case of incorrect input.
+10. As an owner, I want to provide the user with visual feedback throughout the game.
 11. As an owner, I want to provide the user with a different experience each time they play the game.
 12. As an owner, I want the user to made aware if they have won/lost, and to allow them to quit the game.
 13. As an owner, I want the user to be able to access my social media if they had any questions.